A classic Charlie and Lola picture book about starting school worries, from Children's Laureate Lauren Child.

 An imaginative and beautiful tale...
 Excellent. - The Sun

-Lauren Child MBE is a multi-award-winning author and current Children's Laureate, whose books are known and loved the world over.
-She is the creator of many much-loved characters, including Charlie and Lola, Clarice Bean and Ruby Redfort.
-Since her first book was published in 1999, Lauren has sold over six million books in 19 languages worldwide.
-Her many awards include the prestigious Kate Greenaway Prize for I Will Not Ever Never Eat a Tomato, the Nestle Gold Book Award for That Pesky Rat and the Nestle Bronze Book Award for Beware of the Storybook Wolves.
+Lauren Child has sold over 3 million books worldwide and is considered one of the most talented children's book author/illustrators working today.
+She won the prestigious Kate Greenaway Medal for I Will Not Ever Never Eat a Tomato, the Nestle Gold Book Award for That Pesky Rat and the Nestle Bronze Book Award for Beware of the Storybook Wolves.
 Lauren loves designing and making things and finds it exciting to see her drawings turned into objects.
-Other favourite things include the cinema, TV matinees, small Italian cars, handbags, cardigans, travelling and being picked up from the airport.